-A Purist would say that it’s the only ‘REAL’ form of fly fishing and frown at the other styles.
+A Purist would say that dry fly fishing is the only ‘REAL’ form of fly fishing and frown at the other styles.
 While I don’t agree with it being the only form of fly fishing, I do agree that it is the most exciting!

 |Sage X Fly Rods||Check Today's Price|

 |Scott F Series Fiberglass Fly Rod||Check Today's Price|